sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 ### FDD.
 Feature driven development

-It is the art to have feature that add values (like pbi in the backlog)
+It is the art to have features that add values (like pbi in the backlog)

 - Domains
     - Subject areas